The problem with surface composters

 Beyond the pest problem, surface composting suffers from another defect:

-It interrupts the natural cycle of organic matter , which should return to the soil, not pile up on top of it.
+It disrupts the natural cycle of organic matter, which should return to the soil, not pile up on top.

 Burying compost: a simple but revolutionary idea